robindrost/docs-1/docs/ios-sdk.md

   pod 'AWSPinpoint', '~> 2.22'
 ```

-## Sample MediaPlayerLiveExample App
+## Example App

+Example iOS application which demonstrates how to use the Livery iOS SDK.<br>
+You can find it on the following git repository: [Livery iOS SDK Example App](https://github.com/exmg/livery-sdk-ios-example)

 Notes:

-- The release contains a sample application to demonstrate basic SDK usage.
-- The Application requires Xcode Version 10.2.1 and Swift Version 5 (Since the Livery SDK is built with Swift5 )
+- Built using XCode 12.4 (12D4e) (Swift 5)

+### How to run the app

+1. Clone this repo
+2. Go to the repo directory on the terminal and run `pod install`
+3. Open **livery-sdk-ios-example.xcworkspace**
-- You will need to reset the bundle identifier and signage settings with your own Team in order to build and run the app
+4. You will need to change the **Bundle Identifier** and the **Team** to your own team in order to build and run the app
+5. Run the project on selected device or simulator

-### Livery SDK dependencies
+## Livery SDK dependencies

 - The `Podfile` that you configure to install the Livery SDK must contain: